aurous37-lang/Hermes-Bonsai-Self-Improving-Agent-Loop/README.md

 ### Perception → Context → Intention

-Borrowed from martial arts pedagogy: the right cognitive order for an agent is:
+The cognitive order and frame-work for this agent is:

 1. **Perceive** — what is actually in front of me?
 Raw signal, not assumptions.
 2. **Context** — given what I perceive, which of my patterns apply?
 This is where memory fires.